Postgraduate

 • This will account for the largest portion of your residency and will prepare you for the Royal College exam.

-• Performing new physiatric consultations, and develop comprehensive management plans for complex rehabilitation patient groups.
+• Providing consultation and developing comprehensive management plans for patients with complex presentations

-• Identifying and managing emergent and urgent rehabilitation issues. (key issues listed in EPA)
+• Identifying, assessing, and managing patients with emergent and urgent medical issues

-• Performing physiatric consultations, and developing management plans for common pediatric rehabilitation populations
+• Providing consultation and developing management plans for children with common pediatric rehabilitation conditions

 • Leading inter-professional meetings.